tdownie0/music-theor-ease/topics/Website_Setup/ch2.md

 Above we have multiple examples of margin, padding, and border.
 Inside `.third`, we also see that border has some additional properties along with it.
-Border is probably the most diverse of the three since it has many style options.
-Across all of them, we see that they refer to a top, right, bottom, and left type of property.
-There shorthands are also present, since many of these are used together frequently.
-We see in `.first-condensed` that four values are listed `margin: 0 8px 8px 4px`.
-These values correspond to their positions in order from the comment above.
+Border is probably the most diverse of the three, due to its various styling options.
+Across all of them, we see that they refer to top, right, bottom, and left, respective of each property.
+Their shorthands are also present in the example, since many of these properties are used together frequently.
+We see inside `.first-condensed` that four values are listed in a property's definition, `margin: 0 8px 8px 4px`.
+Each value's position corresponds to the ordering mentioned earlier, but there is also a comment directly above the selector's definition as a reminder.

-Also, there is an example in `.second-condensed` where we see `padding: 0 8px;`.
-This will also work for margin, and the first value defines the top and bottom, while the second defines left and right, as stated in the comment above.
-Going back to `.third`, we see all the sides are defined but top.
-In this case border-style was also used, so this will be its default value, while the other sides are overrode by their corresponding properties.
-In `.fourth` we see a much shorter version.
-The property definition `border: 2px solid blue;` gives the element its width and style, just `.third` above, while also providing a color.
-I also included `border-radius: 6px;` as border-radius is a very common property to use in order to round out sharp edges from borders.
+For another example, within `.second-condensed` we see `padding: 0 8px;`.
+Here, the first value defines the top and bottom pair, while the second defines the left and right pair (as also stated in the comment directly above it).
+This shorthand will also work for the margin property.
+Touching back on `.third`, we see that all the sides have a defined border-style except for top.
+In this particular case, we also have a general border-style definition, so this will become the default value for the top's border-style.
+The other sides override this default value with their respective properties.
+Lastly, in `.fourth` we see a much shorter version.
+The property definition `border: 2px solid blue;` gives the element its width and style, just as `.third` above, while also providing a color.
+An additional property was defined in the selector's definition as well, `border-radius: 6px;`.
+Border-radius is a very common property to use when implementing borders, serving the purpose of rounding out the edges of their corners.

 ## Flexbox and CSS Grid